-Both creative writing majors and majors of other areas of study can usually take an introductory creative writing course, which exposes students to a variety of types of writing and provides them with opportunities to create their own works.
-Creative writing majors often take courses focusing individually on fiction, poetry, screenwriting and nonfiction writing.
 Peer critique sessions and writing workshops are common in both undergraduate and graduate programs.
-In addition, graduate programs may include a teaching practicum or internship, in addition to the typical thesis or dissertation requirements.
+Graduate programs may also include a teaching practicum or internship, in addition to the typical thesis or dissertation requirements.

 Creative Writing Introductory Course